Ultimate guide to the south of France (2025)

 Aix-en-Provence – The city of a thousand fountains

 Aix-en-Provence is a charming town known for its artistic heritage, bustling markets, and tree-lined boulevards.
+It’s elegant and walkable, built around fountains, tree-lined boulevards and busy markets.
+It’s ideal if you like café culture and Provençal food but prefer calmer streets than Marseille’s or Nice’s.

 The Cours Mirabeau is the heart of the city, a wide street filled with cafes, shops, and beautiful fountains.
 Aix is also famous as the home of Paul Cézanne, and you can visit his Atelier, where the artist created many of his masterpieces.

-Aix is also known for its spas, thanks to the natural thermal springs that flow beneath the city.
+- It’s spas, thanks to the natural thermal springs that flow beneath the city.

 Why go?
 A cute town with art, markets, and spas.